adamkiss/alfred-uni/Readme.md

 ## Installation

 1. Download the workflow
+2. Try to run it
+3. In `Privacy & Security`, allow system to run the unsigned binary `uni`
+4. Try to run it
-2. In `Privacy & Security`, allow system to run the unsigned binary uni
+5. In `Privacy & Security`, allow system to run the unsigned binary `jq`
-3. ???
+6. ???
-4. Profit
+7. Profit

 ## Usage